Alpha107/Car-Price-Prediction-System/README.md

 • EBA (Electronic Brake Assist): Presence of electronic brake assist.

-• Fuel Type: Type of fuel used by the car (e.g., Petrol, Diesel).

-• Horsepower: Power of the car engine.

-• Mileage (Highway/City): Car mileage on highways or in the city.

 • Number of Doors: Total number of doors in the car.

-• Number of Seats: Number of seats available in the car.

-• Transmission Type: Type of transmission system (Automatic/Manual).

-• Car Brand: Brand of the car.

-• Car Model: Specific model of the car.

-• Year of Manufacture: Year the car was manufactured.

 • And many more.